wztech0192/restaurant-app-v2/README.md

-# restaurant-app-v2
+# Features
-Restaurant App V2.
-Features included a web interface for customer to make order, and a web interface for managers to customize the menu and receive orders.
+- A web interface that allow customers to make order and check the order status
+- A web interface that allow managers to customize the restaurant menu and receive orders